Tsugi321/Active-Directory/README.md

    2.5.
 Sudo apt-get update && Sudo apt-get upgrade -y on ubuntu server
 4. Set up a NAT Network with planned IP address and connect all VMs to that network
+5. configure splunk server to the designated ip address
-5. Set up splunk using a shared directory
+6. Set up splunk using a shared directory
+7.

 <img width="959" height="806" alt="image" src="https://github.com/user-attachments/assets/a0d74d37-8f99-4832-8366-f472c7ccc0f9" />